shiyuanhu/numerical_methods/README.md

-commonly used functions in numerical analysis
+Commonly used functions in numerical analysis, including interpolation, integration, and nonlinear equations solving using Newton's method.